MardSilva/AspNetCoreWebApi.SmartSchoolAPI/README.md

-# AspNetCoreWebApi.SmartSchoolAPI
+# SmartSchool.WebAPI
-A repository for my WebAPI in ASP.NET Core
+A repository for my WebAPI in ASP.NET Core.